zamazan4ik/awesome-pgo/article/article.md

 Most of my experience is with "native" technologies like C++ (it was my main language for many years), a bit of pure C, and Rust (my current favorite toy).
 Right now I don't even write code for production for almost 2 years (what a shame).
 They call me an architect but I prefer a "Confluence & Draw.io engineer".

 So when we talk about C/C++/Rust-related things, you can expect some more advanced information.
-I try my best with covering other technologies with PGO like Go, C#, Java, etc. but do not expect a lot of deep details here.
-However, at the end I put a bunch of helpful links for all technologies - hopefully it would help you.
+I try my best to cover other technologies with PGO like Go, C#, Java, etc. but do not expect a lot of deep details here.
+However, at the end I put a bunch of helpful links for all technologies - hopefully, it would help you.

 Also, since I am not a compiler engineer, I cannot tell you much about PGO compiler implementation details.
 But I know people who knows about it a lot!
 I will try to reference all these awesome engineers too, and (hopefully) you will not be alone if you want to dig into the compiler internal details.
 I left some anchors to PGO-related parts of different compilers for the most interested people!